 - DFID requires that the University certifies when submitting its shortlist of candidates that they are sufficiently proficient in the English language to cope with the course for which they have applied.
 This will normally mean that you will have to have satisfied any requirements concerning competence in the English language which are a condition of your offer of admission.

-Candidates must also have been offered a place at the University of Birmingham on one of the following postgraduate programmes:
+Candidates must also have been offered a place at the University of Birmingham on one of the following postgraduate programme:

 How to Apply

-In order to apply for this scholarship, you must complete both of the following steps:
+In order to apply for this scholarship, you must:

 Funding, Graduation & Awards